Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-Then as in \cite[Proposition 3.29]{KMV}, the cocycles in $\HD^0_n$ are precisely the elements $\alpha$ which give 0 when paired with every diagram with a closed loop of edges and which satisfy $\langle S-T+U, \alpha\rangle=0$ for all S,T,U as in Figure \ref{STUFigure}.
-Thus the isomorphism of $\HT^*$ with $\HT_n$ induced by this pairing restricts to an isomorphism of $\HW_n$ with $Z(\HD^0_n)$.\footnote{In \cite{KMV} we defined the space of weight systems $\HW_n$ as a space of functionals on $\HT_n^*$, rather than on $\HT_n$, to make this isomorphism canonical.
-Here we have chosen to define $\HW_n$ as a space of functionals on $\HT_n$ to match the early literature on finite-type invariants, such as \cite{BarNatanTopology}.}
+That is, the cocycles in $\LD_{0,n}$ are precisely the elements $\alpha$ which give 0 when paired with a diagram with a closed loop of edges, and which satisfy $\langle S-T+U, \alpha\rangle=0$ for all $S,T,U$ as in Figure \ref{STUFigure}.

-\begin{proposition} For any homotopy link diagram $\Gamma$, $\mathrm{Aut}(\Gamma)=1$. \end{proposition} \begin{proof} An automorphism of diagrams must fix all the segment vertices.
-Now recall that homotopy link diagrams have no cycles.
+\begin{proposition} For any homotopy link trivalent diagram $\Gamma$, $\mathrm{Aut}(\Gamma)=1$. \end{proposition} \begin{proof} An automorphism of diagrams must fix all segment vertices.
+Furthermore, a homotopy link trivalent diagram has no closed loops of edges (due to the STU relation and the fact that homotopy link diagrams have no paths joining vertices on the same segment).
 Thus every remaining vertex appears on some path (possibly many) that is the unique path between two segment vertices. \end{proof}

-\begin{remarks} \ \begin{enumerate} \item As a consequence of this proposition, the pairing above reduces to the Kronecker pairing on diagrams $\Gamma$.
-Then via the identification of the space cocycles $Z(\HD^0_n) = \HW_n^*$ with the space of weight systems $\HW_n$, we can view a cocycle as a linear combination of diagrams such that for every triple of diagrams $S,T,U$ as in Figure \ref{STUFigure}, the coefficients of these three diagrams sum to zero.
-We will mostly work in terms of such cocycles rather than the associated weight systems from now on.
-While the relations in the \emph{quotient} $\HT_n/STU$ are often referred to as the \emph{STU relation}, we will use the term \emph{STU condition} to describe the restriction that determines the \emph{subspace} of cocycles in $\HT_n$.
+\begin{remarks} \ \begin{enumerate} \item[(a)] As a consequence of Proposition \ref{Aut=1}, the pairing in \eqref{PairingWithAutFactors} above reduces to the Kronecker pairing on homotopy link diagrams $\Gamma \in \HD$.
+Then we can view a cocycle (or weight system) as a linear combination of diagrams such that, for every triple of diagrams $S,T,U$ as in Figure \ref{STUFigure} (and every triple $I,H,X$ as in Figure \ref{IHXFigure}), the coefficients of these three diagrams sum to zero.
+While the relations in the \emph{quotient} $\LT _n^*/(STU, IHX)$ are often referred to as the STU and IHX \emph{relations}, we will use the term STU and IHX \emph{conditions} to describe the restriction that determines the \emph{subspace} of cocycles in $\LT_n$.